Replacement of non-compliant or combustible cladding and materials

 EPS Render (Expanded Polystyrene)

-• A direct fix system to blockwork/masonary; the mineral wool acts as a continous cavity barrier and if direct-fixed, negates the need for any cavity barriers
+- A direct fix system to blockwork/masonry; the mineral wool acts as a continuous cavity barrier and if direct-fixed, negates the need for any cavity barriers

 Timber Decking and Cladding